Dre Campbell Farm

 7. Natural Predators

-One of the successes of organic gardening is being able to attract natural enemies.
+One of the successes of organic gardening is attracting natural predators.

-These include lacewings and predatory mites, but the star of these predators is the ladybug.
-Although small and pretty, the lady beetle is a killer of many garden pests.
+These natural enemies include lacewings and predatory mites, but the star of these predators is the ladybug.
+Although small and pretty, the ladybug kills many garden pests.

-The thrips predator (Amblyseius cucumeris) also eats thrip eggs and larvae.
+The thrips predator (Amblyseius cucumeris) also eats the eggs and larvae of thrips.

-Pollen and nectar make up the diet of some of these creatures.
+Some of these creatures eat pollen and nectar.
 Therefore, planting attractive flowers like marigolds, borage, and dill may invite them to your garden.

 8. Essential Oils

-A few drops of essential oils diluted with water can make a powerful spray against all types of bad bugs and insects.
+A few drops of essential oils, diluted with water, can make a powerful spray against bugs and insects.

-A standard recipe is to combine 1 to 2 ounces of essential oil with a gallon of water.
-Spraying the plants thoroughly helps treat thrips.
+A standard recipe combines 1 to 2 ounces of essential oil with a gallon of water.
+Spraying the plants with this solution helps to treat thrips.

-Essential oils such as orange oil, marjoram, and mint oil seemed successful.
-Read more on how to use essential oils for gardening.
+Essential oils such as orange, marjoram, and mint oil seemed successful.
+Read more about using essential oils for gardening.

 9. Vacuuming

-Therefore, it is relatively easy to remove them with a vacuum cleaner that will suction them into a disposable dust bag.
+Therefore, removing them with a vacuum cleaner that will suction them into a disposable dust bag is relatively easy.

-Running a small, hand-held vacuum gently along and under the stems and leaves of plants will draw up large numbers of pests.
+Gently running a small, handheld vacuum along and under the stems and leaves of plants will eliminate the present thrips.

 10. Eliminate Grass and Weeds

-Keeping a garden clean is one way of reducing infestations of unwanted insects.
-As a result, regular cutting, weeding, and clearing up dead leaves or debris will help keep the numbers down.
+Keeping a garden clean is one way to reduce infestations of unwanted insects.
+Regular weeding and clearing up dead leaves or debris will help.

 11. Kaolin Clay

-This natural mineral creates a protective barrier when applied to leaves and fruits, which thrips cluster around.
+This natural mineral creates a protective barrier when applied to leaves and fruits.
 However, it must be mixed with water and applied with a sprayer.

 Kaolin clay helps deter thrips from feeding.
-This organic thrips treatment works great for houseplants as well as those on the outside.
+This organic thrips treatment works well for houseplants and those outside.

 12. Pruning

-Regular pruning to cut off infested plant parts is another home remedy for thrips control.
+Regular pruning to cut off infested plant parts is another remedy for thrips control.

-Pest thrips can cause damage to leaves, stems, flowers, and fruits, so an infestation might require heavy pruning.
+Pest thrips can damage leaves, stems, flowers, and fruits.
+So, an infestation might require heavy pruning.

 13. Use the Hose

-A simple DIY method for getting rid of thrips is to use the hose.
+Using the hose is a simple DIY method for getting rid of thrips.

-Not all species of these tiny insects are good flyers.
-They also find it difficult to move around in moist air.
+Not all species of these tiny insects are good flyers, and they find moving around in moist air challenging.

 As a result, using the hose to mist plants can restrict their movement.